QuentinFAIDIDE/KholorsStation/README.md

 ## Downloads

-Check the github releases on the right side of the Github UI to download binaries for your operating system (deb, binary tag.gz, or windows .exe).
+Check the github releases on the right side of the Github UI to download binaries for your operating system (linux deb, linux tarball, or windows .exe).

 ## Linux